hexbatch/apple-core/core-docs/step-1-bounds/path-api.md

 # Pathing Bounds

 Create and manage a set path rule.
-The token's set context must match the path rule.
+The element's set context must match the path rule.
-This will allow the same token to do different things based on the set it uses as its context in an api call.
+This will allow the same element to do different things based on the set it uses as its context in an api call.

 Bounds can only be deleted if they are not used anywhere.